Western Illinois University: Western Illinois University Quad Cities

 Western Illinois University Quad Cities (WIU-QC) is located in the Quad Cities metropolitan area, a region of cities in northwest Illinois and southeast Iowa, and is located along the Mississippi River in Moline, Illinois.
 Western Illinois has been in the Quad Cities dating back to 1912 when they first began offering extension classes in Moline and Rock Island.
 WIU-QC was previously an upper-division commuter site located on John Deere Road in Moline, Illinois.
 The branch began a move to the Moline riverfront in 2012, and has expanded to serve all levels of the college experience, from the freshman year to professional development.
-WIU-QC offers classes at the undergraduate, graduate, doctoral, and post-baccalaureate levels.

 Riverfront Hall, built in 2012 on the site of the former John Deere Tech Center, houses the College of Business and Technology, including the School of Engineering formerly located in the Caxton Building in downtown Moline.
 In 2014, the Quad Cities Complex was added, three connected buildings which house the Colleges of Arts and Sciences, Education and Human Services, and Fine Arts and Communications, as well as the library, student services, and administration.

+In August 2024, the University decided to "streamline" its offerings at the Quad Cities campus.
+In December 2025, the University announced that it is looking to sell Quad Cities Complex Building C as it consolidates programs into Riverfront Hall.